Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Robust transfer learning under concept shift

 \subsection{Discussion}

-We now discuss the minimax optimal rate in Subsection~\ref{subsection: convergence rate of RAHTL} to provide insights to better understand the transfer efficiency.
-Specifically, we explore how the source samples improve the learning efficiency over the target domain and identify what factors contribute to higher efficiency.
-These insights are derived by comparing the convergence rates between target-only learning \eqref{eqn: target-only adaptive rate} and transfer learning \eqref{eqn: RAHTL upper bound}.
-However, without explicitly assuming the relationship between $m_{Q}$, $m_{P}$, and $m_{\delta}$ in Assumption~\ref{assumption: smoothness}, it is hard to compare these rates directly.
-In the following proposition, we show that the target smoothness $m_{Q}$ can be linked to $m_{P}$ and $m_{\delta}$ given the model transformation function $G$ belongs to certain smooth function classes. \begin{proposition} Suppose Assumption~\ref{assumption: smoothness} holds, and denote
+We now discuss the optimal rate to provide some insights to better understand transfer learning and adaptation under concept shift.
+Specifically, we explore how the source samples help to improve the learning efficiency over the target domain and identify what factors contribute to better efficiency.
+These insights are derived by comparing the following two rates of convergence: \begin{itemize} \item the target-only learning rate $\psi_{n_{Q}}(Q)$ from Theorem~\ref{thm: adaptive rate of SA with Gaussian} where